marcellbarsony/notes/CCNA/1.0_Network_fundamentals/1.5_TCP_vs_UDP/TCP/02_TCP_Header.md

 If the ACK flag is set then the value of this field is the next sequence number that the sender of the ACK is expecting.
 This acknowledges receipt of all prior bytes (if any).
-The first ACK sent by each end acknowledges the other end's initial sequence number itself, but no data.
+The first ACK sent by each end acknowledges the other end's initial sequence number, but no data.

 ### Data offset (4 bits)

-Specifies the size of the TCP header in 32-bit words.
+Specifies the size of the TCP header in 32-bit words.<br>
-The minimum size header is 5 words and the maximum is 15 words thus giving the minimum size of 20 bytes and maximum of 60 bytes, allowing for up to 40 bytes of options in the header.
+The minimum size header is 5 words and the maximum is 15 words, thus giving the minimum size of 20 bytes and maximum of 60 bytes (in IPv4), allowing for up to 40 bytes of options in the header.

 This field gets its name from the fact that it is also the offset from the start of the TCP segment to the actual data.

 ### Reserved (3 bits)